U8NWXD/oppia-wiki/Backend-tests.md

 We just saw how the difference between unit and integration tests largely comes down to how much mocking we do, but that raises a question: "When should you mock?"
 There is no hard rule, but we generally encourage developers to mock only when doing so makes the tests easier to write.
 Don't bother mocking every function call your unit of code makes.

-In fact, too many mocks can be a problem too because when someone changes the code you've mocked, they have to remember to change your mock too.
+In fact, too many mocks can be a problem because when someone changes the code you've mocked, they have to remember to change your mock too.
 This introduces opportunities for errors that cause the mock code to diverge from the code being mocked, which can let bugs slip past the tests undetected.

 ## Run backend tests